 There is also this never ending argument and controversy that surrounds the topic of bidding on your branded keywords.
 Although we were said and taught not to, there are some situations when bidding on your own company name should definitely be a part of your PPC strategy.
 So, if at least a couple of the below listed factors are applicable to your situation, I would strongly suggest giving this tactic a massive try.
 These factors are:

-In this case, bidding on your branded keywords is a sure-fire strategy to deter clicks to competitor sites.
+In this case, bidding on your branded keywords is a sure-fire strategy to deter clicks from flowing to competitor sites.

-- Your aim is to build credibility and recognition.
+2. Your aim is to build credibility and brand recognition.

 This may be exceptionally useful for "young" brands.

 3. You want to inform your customers about new products or services.

 As a matter of fact, paid results have much better opportunities to control the messaging especially with the help of ad extensions.

 4. Your company frequently changes offers.

 Your ad will be super helpful for letting interested people know about your current sales and promotions because, as I said, you have much better control over it.
 But bear in mind that it's still up to Google to decide which ad extensions to show.
 However, being higher on the SERPs increases chances of more extensions to be shown.

 5. There are some negative search results for your brand name.

 This is just another way of pushing a reputation-damaging page down the SERP.
 Build a campaign around a negative comment to turn it into a positive one.